country profile

 Timor-Leste

-East Asia & PacificLower middle income1.40M inhabitants
+East Asia & PacificLower middle income1.42M population

-Last updated April 1, 2026
+Last updated July 15, 2026

 FacebookTwitter/XLinkedInReddit

 Fragile/Conflict-Affected Country: This country is classified as experiencing institutional and social fragility.
-Data may not reflect the current situation due to instability.

 Composite GEFRI Score